xebialabs/overthere/README.md

 To use the __WINRM__ connection type, you'll need to setup WinRM on the remote host by following these instructions:

 1. If the remote host is running Windows Server 2003 R2, you will need to enable WinRM.
-As the Administrator user, go to the __Add/Remove System Components__ feature in the __Control Panel__ and add WinRm under the section __Management and Monitoring Tools__.
+As the Administrator user, go to the __Add/Remove System Components__ feature in the __Control Panel__ and add WinRM under the section __Management and Monitoring Tools__.

+1. If the remote host is running Windows Vista or Windows 7, the __Windows Remote Management (WS-Management)__ service is not started by default.
+Start the service and change its Startup type to __Automatic (Delayed Start)__ before proceeding with the next steps.

-2. On the remote host, as the Administrator user, open a Command Prompt and follow the steps below.
+1. On the remote host, as the Administrator user, open a Command Prompt and follow the steps below.

-3. (Optional) If you wish to use local accounts to access the system, configure WinRM to allow basic authentication:
+1. (Optional) By default basic authentication is disabled in WinRM.
+Enable it if you are going to use local accounts to access the remote host:

 		winrm set winrm/config/service/Auth @{Basic="true"}

-4. (Optional) If you do not with to use domain accounts to access the system and you are not going to configure Kerberos on your client machine, configure WinRM to not allow Kerberos authentication:
+1. (Optional) By default Kerberos authentication is enabled in WinRM.
+Disable it if you are __not__ going to use domain accounts to access the remote host:

 		winrm set winrm/config/service/Auth @{Kerberos="false"}

-	__N.B.__ Do not disallow Negotiate authentication as the `winrm` command itself uses that to configure the WinRM subsystem!
+	__N.B.__ Do not disable Negotiate authentication as the `winrm` command itself uses that to configure the WinRM subsystem!

-5. Configure WinRM to allow unencrypted SOAP messages:
+1. Configure WinRM to allow unencrypted SOAP messages:

 		winrm set winrm/config/service @{AllowUnencrypted="true"}

-6. Configure WinRM to provide enough memory to the commands that you are going to run, e.g. 1024 MB:
+1. Configure WinRM to provide enough memory to the commands that you are going to run, e.g. 1024 MB:

 		winrm set winrm/config/winrs @{MaxMemoryPerShellMB="1024"}

-7. To use the __WINRM__ connection type with [__winrmEnableHttps__](#cifs_winrmEnableHttps) set to `false`, create an HTTP WinRM listener:
+1. To use the __WINRM__ connection type with HTTP, i.e. with [__winrmEnableHttps__](#cifs_winrmEnableHttps) set to `false`, create an HTTP WinRM listener:

 		winrm create winrm/config/listener?Address=*+Transport=HTTP

-8. To use the __WINRM__ connection type with [__winrmEnableHttps__](#cifs_winrmEnableHttps) set to `true`, follow the steps below:
+1. To use the __WINRM__ connection type with HTTPS, i.e. [__winrmEnableHttps__](#cifs_winrmEnableHttps) set to `true`, follow the steps below:

-	1. (Optional) Create a self signed certificate for the remote host by installing `selfssl.exe` from [the IIS 6 resource kit](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=17275) and running the command below or by following the instructions [in this blog by Hans Olav](http://www.hansolav.net/blog/SelfsignedSSLCertificatesOnIIS7AndCommonNames.aspx):
+	a.
+(Optional) Create a self signed certificate for the remote host by installing `selfssl.exe` from [the IIS 6 resource kit](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=17275) and running the command below or by following the instructions [in this blog by Hans Olav](http://www.hansolav.net/blog/SelfsignedSSLCertificatesOnIIS7AndCommonNames.aspx):

         	C:\Program Files\IIS Resources\SelfSSL>selfssl.exe /T /N:cn=HOSTNAME /V:3650
         	Microsoft (R) SelfSSL Version 1.0